 1) Colby and Awu – Green, Go Green

-From Arizona to Cameroon, Colby and Awu belt out an inspiring environmental song that asks each of us to come together and “Go Green” to help Mother Nature.
-As they say in their song, “truly going green will take all of humanity, let’s come together for the planet ya’ll, we need some unity.”
+On this track, we aim to provide an inspiring environmental song that highlights the human impact being made on the planet and ask the world to “join hands” and “Go Green”.
+As we say in the song, “truly going green will take all of humanity, let’s come together for the planet ya’ll, we need some unity.”

 2 ) Will.i.am – S.O.S (Explicit)